jrasmusson/ios-starter-kit/basics/Nibs/README.md

 - it is the controller for the nib and it receives all the events
 - typically you use outlets in the File's Owner to reference objects in the nib

-References

-- outlets to top level objects can be strong
-- while outlets to subviews weak

 Each View Controllers Manages its Own Nib File

 - UIViewController support the automatically loading of their own associated nib file